 On Friday night, October 26, 1984, John listened over and over again to certain music recorded by Osbourne.
 He listened repeatedly to side one of an album called, "Blizzard of Oz" and side two of an album called, "Diary of a Madman."
 These albums were found the next morning stacked on the turntable of the family stereo in the living room.
 John preferred to listen there because the sound was more intense.
 However, he had gone into his bedroom and was using a set of headphones to listen to the final side of the two-record album, "Speak of the Devil" when he placed a .22-caliber handgun next to his right temple and took his own life.
-The was found the next morning he was still wearing his headphones and the stereo was still running with the arm and needle riding in the center of the revolving record.
+When he was found the next morning he was still wearing his headphones and the stereo was still running with the arm and needle riding in the center of the revolving record.

 Plaintiffs allege that Osbourne is well known as the "mad man" of rock and roll and has become a cult figure.
-The words and music of his songs and even the album covers for his records seem to demonstrate a preoccupation with unusual,
+The words and music of his songs and even the album covers for his records seem to demonstrate a preoccupation with unusual, antisocial and even bizarre attitudes and beliefs often emphasizing such things as satanic worship or emulation, the mocking of religious beliefs and death.
+The message he has often conveyed is that life is filled with nothing but despair and hopelessness and suicide is not only acceptable, but desirable.
+Plaintiffs further allege that all of the defendants,

-73 Although a principal thrust of plaintiffs' claims is that the lyrics of Osbourne's music incited John to commit suicide, the pleading focuses on the lyrics of the two albums found on the family stereo ("Blizzard of Oz" and "Diary of a Madman") and expresses no criticism, or even discussion, of any of the songs contained in the album, "Speak of the Devil" to which John was actually listening when he took his life.
+&lt;sup>3 Although a principal thrust of plaintiffs' claims is that the lyrics of Osbourne's music incited John to commit suicide, the pleading focuses on the lyrics of the two albums found on the family stereo ("Blizzard of Oz" and "Diary of a Madman") and expresses no criticism, or even discussion, of any of the songs contained in the album, "Speak of the Devil" to which John was actually listening when he took his life.
 Moreover, the plaintiffs' pleading does not disclose the actual or even estimated interval between the time John last listened to the records on the family stereo and when he went to his bedroom to listen to "Speak of the Devil."